ruoniao/ruoniao/README.md

 ### Hi there 👋

-- 🐦 As a slow bird, I try to fly early to catch up.
+- 🐦 I'm a slow bird who flies early — always learning and working hard to catch up.
 - 😄 A linux netowrk enthusiast.

 <!--